Differential signalling: Transmission lines

-Use in computers
+Use in printed circuit boards (especially computers)

 Differential signalling is often used in computers to reduce electromagnetic interference, because complete screening is not possible with microstrips and chips in computers, due to geometric constraints and the fact that screening does not work at DC.
 If a DC power supply line and a low-voltage signal line share the same ground, the power current returning through the ground can induce a significant voltage in it.
 A low-resistance ground reduces this problem to some extent.

+Stripline

+The traditional solution is to use a stripline, which forms a transmission line.

+Microstrip pair

-A balanced pair of microstrip lines is a convenient solution because it does not need an additional PCB layer, as a stripline does.
+Microstrips also form transmission lines without needing an additional PCB layer, as a stripline does.
+A balanced pair of microstrip lines can very often suffice.
 Because each line causes a matching image current in the ground plane, which is required anyway for supplying power, the pair looks like four lines and therefore has a shorter crosstalk distance than a simple isolated pair.
 In fact, it behaves as well as a twisted pair.
 Low crosstalk is important when many lines are packed into a small space, as on a typical PCB.

+Twisted traces

+Using PCB vias it is also possible to create physically twisted traces with improved crosstalk characteristics compared to coupled microstrips.